redouan-rhazouani/goboost/README.md

-# gboost
+# GoBoost
-GBoost is a set of general purpose modules for the go programming language.
+GoBoost is a set of general purpose modules for the go programming language.